 Additional research links loneliness to cognitive decline and poor immune system function.
-It has even been linked to an increased chance of diabetes, sleep disorders, high blood pressure and Alzheimer’s disease.
+It has even been linked to an increased chance of diabetes, sleep disorders, high blood pressure, and Alzheimer’s disease.

 How to Protect Yourself from Loneliness in Retirement

 If you are feeling lonely, talk with your doctor.
 Mental health services are covered by Medicare part B.

 Retirement is often a time when we move to new places.
-Living in an unfamiliar location can sometimes increase your risk for experiencing loneliness.
+Living in an unfamiliar location can sometimes increase your risk of experiencing loneliness.

 In retirement, you might consider living in close proximity to family and lifelong friends.
-Another option is to live in a senior community with built in social functions.
+Another option is to live in a senior community with built-in social functions.